 Incremental forming is a dieless metalworking process that is suitable for small lot productions of a wide variety of products.
-Advantages of this method include cost and lead time reduction in comparison to conventional metalworking processes (spinning or die casting).
+The advantages of this method include cost and lead time reduction in comparison to conventional metalworking processes (spinning or die casting).
 KIKUKAWA is conducting further research to enhance the machine’s capabilities and expand the possibilities of incremental forming.

 |Main Features||-Dieless metalworking |